-The election of three Class I Directors will take place at the meeting.
-At its meeting on February 3, 2007, the Board approved the recommendation of the Nominating and Corporate Governance Committee that the full board remain comprised of seven directors and that the three Class I Directors be elected for a three-year term.
+The election of two Class II Directors and one Class III Director will take place at the meeting.
+At its meeting on January 31, 2008, the Board approved the recommendation of the Nominating and Corporate Governance Committee that the full Board remains comprised of seven directors and that the two Class II Directors be elected for a three-year term.
+At its meeting on March 13, 2008, the Board approved the recommendation of the Nominating and Corporate Governance Committee that the full Board approved the recommendation of the Nominating and Corporate Governance Committee that Mr. DeVenny be elected for an interim one-year term.